DataDog/hiring-engineers/answers.md

 # Visualizing Data

 Next, I used the Datadog API to generate some visualizations in the form of a Timeboard.
 The script I used can be found [here](https://github.com/kmglassman/hiring-engineers/blob/kmglassman-answers-test/scripts/timeboard.py).
 Some highlights of the script:
-* I set the paremeters for my three timeseries visualizations each within the `widgets` parameter.
+* I set the parameters for my three timeseries visualizations each within the `widgets` parameter.
 * I prompt for a title and a description of the Timeboard to be created.
 * I then pass my API key and app key and make the connection.